-Guiding in 2016 and 2017 was a blast!
+Guiding the last three years was a blast!
 After 20 years of introducing people to fishing, taking people fishing, and teaching people fishing, it was time to make it official.
-Ready to hit the river and make some more memories in 2018.
+Ready to hit the river and make some more memories in 2019.

 My bookings are handled by Steinmetz Outfitters - Montana Outfitter #9388.